Supporting existing kiritaki (clients) through the transition

 As a provider, you will need to work with your supplier to support the transition to another provider.

-Where a provider is intending to deliver services under the new Sensitive Claims Service contract, but their supplier isn’t
+Where a provider is delivering services under the new Sensitive Claims Service contract, but their supplier isn’t

-As a provider, it is important that you are confirmed and named on a new supplier’s contract before 4 October 2024 so you can commence service delivery on 1 December 2024 under the new Sensitive Claims Service contract.
+As a provider, it is important that you are confirmed and named on a new supplier’s contract so you can deliver services under the new Sensitive Claims Service contract.

-As a supplier, you will need to ensure all kiritaki receiving services under your ISSC contract have been transitioned to another supplier who will be delivering services under the new Sensitive Claims Service contract from 1 December 2024.
+As a supplier, you will need to ensure all kiritaki receiving services under your ISSC contract have been transitioned to another supplier who will be delivering services under the new Sensitive Claims Service contract.

 This will mean supporting your existing provider/s to change suppliers and agreeing to the transfer.
 Kiritaki must be informed and agree to the change of supplier.